MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 - St. Louis Cardinals 3, Rockies 2 (box score)

-- Atlanta Braves at Arizona Diamondbacks (GameTracker)
+- Atlanta Braves 8, Arizona Diamondbacks 3 (box score)

 - Boston Red Sox at Seattle Mariners (GameTracker)